Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 #### Front-check

+Also known as a cross-step.

 Instead of stepping in place for the & step, step on front of your left foot with with your right foot.

 #### Back-check

+Also known as a hook-step.

 Instead of stepping in place for the & step, step behind your left foot with with your right foot.